XDCFoundation/XDC3Delphi/README.md

 ## Search path

-Assuming your project is named `MyProject` and you have a projects directory with this structure...
+Assuming your project is named `SDKClient` and you have a projects directory with this structure...

 ```
-MyProject
+SDKClient
 XDC3Delphi
 CryptoLib4Pascal
 delphereum